-3. Confidetiality
+3. Confidentiality

-The university handles various types of personal informa on, as well as informa on regarding technical systems, procedures, opera onal, and business secrets.
-If you come across this type of informa on during your studies at UIS, you must not use, disclose, or make it accessible to internal or external unauthorized individuals.
-Furthermore, you must not use the informa on for purposes other than those tasks assigned to you by UIS.
+The university handles various types of personal information, as well as information regarding technical systems, procedures, operational, and business secrets.
+If you come across this type of information during your studies at UiS, you must not use, disclose, or make it accessible to internal or external unauthorized individuals.
+Furthermore, you must not use the information for purposes other than those tasks assigned to you by UiS.

-According to Section 12-7 of the University and College Act:
+According to Section 4-6 of the University and College Act: